 Stay connected and engaged with your audience through social recruiting.
 Not always does every job advertising opportunity have to be direct and conventional in its advertising options.
 Instead, Social Media can convey your company values and project a more personal insight into your workspace.

-This in turn, (depending on how well it is received), will build brand, increase company expose and therefore potentially encourage job seekers to apply for future job roles.
+This in turn, (depending on how well it is received), will build the brand, increase company exposure and therefore potentially encourage job seekers to apply for future job roles.

 2. Reach a direct social audience